uk-tre/community-management/governance/working groups/working-group-charter.md

 ## Communication mechanisms
 This section should outline how the WG intends to communicate progress with its members, the UK TRE Community more widely, and any other interested stakeholders.

+This could include individual people, organisations, community groups and more who may be interested in or impacted by the work of the WG.

 ## Working Group roles
 This section should outline the different roles within the Working Group.
 Examples include:
 - **Chairs**: Leaders of the WG